MarinaKaz/iptiQ_Performance_Testing_Exercise/README.md

 ## Deliverables
 1. CI-ready performance test suite(s) which should be setup and executed as part of a pipeline.

-To integrate tests with Jenkins, it needs to run from the command line.
+*To integrate tests with Jenkins, it needs to run from the command line.
 For these purposes were created .bat files with commands for each scenario:
 1_Bol_Homepage_1000VU_15sec.bat
 2_Bol_end-to-end.bat
 3_Bol_load_1000VU_1h.bat

-As a result, .jtl files have been created (e.g. 2_Bol_end-to-end_jenkins.io.report.jtl) In order to integrate JMeter with Jenkins, the Performance Plugin had to install.
+As a result, .jtl files have been created (e.g. 2_Bol_end-to-end_jenkins.io.report.jtl) In order to integrate JMeter with Jenkins, the Performance Plugin had to install.*

-Also .jtl files might be used for generation html report (e.g. \pt_bol_exercise\HTMLreport_2_Bol_end-to-end)
+*Also .jtl files might be used for generation html report (e.g. \pt_bol_exercise\HTMLreport_2_Bol_end-to-end)*

 2. Report describing:
 a.
 Testing strategies: what and why.
 b.
 Testing approaches to the above scenarios.
 c.
 Analysis and observation of some key results and metrics.
 d.
 Suggestion on potential performance issues and possible solutions, when/if applicable.

+*Report could be found in